morko/haxroomie/README.md

 ```
 **Note the extra `--` when using the npm start command*

-Once Haxroomie CLI is running you can type `help` for available commands.
+Once haxroomie CLI is running you can type `help` for available commands.

 See [config section](#config) for more information about the config file.

 ## Config

 Haxroomies config file is a Node.js module that exports the config object.
-It is used to tell Haxroomie how many rooms you are planning to run
+It is used to tell haxroomie how many rooms you are planning to run
 and with what kind of options.

 You can find examples of configs in